 Tornado Watches are declared whenever conditions exist that are favorable to the development of tornados.
 (Since tornado watches are given for specific and limited periods of time, there will not be an all-clear signal given).
 Keep tuned to your radio, if available.

 During Business Hours

-2. Vice presidential areas will relay appropriate information through their respective networks so that personnel responsible for all areas of campus are prepared for the possibility of a tornado warning occurring.
+2. Vice presidential areas will relay appropriate information through their respective networks so that personnel who are responsible for all areas of campus are prepared for the possibility of a tornado warning occurring.

 After Regular Business Hours

 The University Police Department will contact responsible personnel in occupied campus buildings (President's Home, residence Halls, Houston Cole Library, etc.) advising them of the meaning and duration of the watch.

 Tornado Warnings are issued when a tornado has been sighted in the Calhoun County area.
 This policy's effectiveness in reducing the possibility of personal injury relies in part on cooperation when a tornado warning is issued.